What You Need to Know About Educational, Guidance, School, or Vocational Counselor

 |District of Columbia||$67,050|

-What Tools do Educational, Guidance, School, and Vocational Counselors Use?
+Tools & Technologies Used by Educational, Guidance, School, and Vocational Counselors

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Educational, Guidance, School, and Vocational Counselors: